Learning Center

 Can I pass down my suppressor?

-Yes, you can put your suppressors and any other NFA item in a will.
-If you dont have a will, the person who takes over your estate can inherit them or pass them along to the correct person.
+Yes, you can put your suppressors and any other NFA item in youra will.
+If you don’t have a will, the person who takes over your estate can inherit them or pass them along to the correct person.
 Whether you go through a trust or individual, passing down your suppressors is the same.
-The receiver will need to fill out a form 5 to transfer ownership.
+The receiver will need to fill out a Form 5 to transfer ownership.

 Can I hunt with my suppressor?